 - Violence against someone else

 Information to Include in an Oklahoma Eviction Notice

-Regardless of the eviction notice type, the following is the information you’ll want to include in the notice:
+Regardless of the notice type, the following is the information you’ll want to include in the notice:

 - The date you served the notice on the tenant.